China’s ‘Equivalent’ to Europe’s GDPR – Personal Information Protection Law (PIPL) Comes into Effect 1 November

 - Personal information is provided to an overseas recipient

 5.2.
-If there are changes to personal information processing, the data subject must be informed by your business and a new consent must be obtained
+If there are changes to personal information processing, i.e. changes purpose, way, scope, the data subject must be informed by your business and a new consent must be obtained

 6. Impact evaluation for personal information protection